-- 5.2.1 In addition to the rules as defined in Section 3 of this Policy, all Directors and employees of the AEI Group must seek approval from the Compliance Officer (or General Counsel, where the Compliance Officer is absent) before conducting a trade in securities that are listed on the Restricted & Prohibited Securities List either directly or through an associate.
-Directors and employees are permitted to trade in securities not listed on the Restricted & Prohibited Securities Lists at any time. - 5.2.2 All Directors and employees must seek approval from the Compliance Officer (or General Counsel, where the Compliance Officer is absent) before applying for, redeeming from, or switching in, Managed Investment Schemes where AEI is the Responsible Entity or Investment Manager, either directly or through an associate. - 5.2.3 All Directors and employees must seek approval from the Compliance Officer (or General Counsel, where the Compliance Officer is absent) before applying for, redeeming from, or switching in, the Australian Ethical Retail Superannuation Fund.
+- 5.2.4 All Directors, employees and contractors must seek approval from the Risk and Compliance Manager (or General Counsel, where the Risk and Compliance Manager is absent) before applying for, redeeming from, or switching in, Managed Investment Schemes where AEI is the Responsible Entity or the Investment Manager, either directly or through an associate. - 5.2.5 All Directors, employees and contractors must seek approval from the Risk and Compliance Manager (or General Counsel, where the Risk and Compliance Manager is absent) before applying for, redeeming from, or switching in, the Australian Ethical Retail Superannuation Fund.
 Approval is not required where Superannuation Guarantee (SG) contributions are being made into the Australian Ethical Retail Superannuation Fund.